-Join Garrick Chow for an in-depth discussion in this video Learning skills and characteristics of successful on-demand workers, part of Working in the On-Demand Economy.
+Join Garrick Chow for an in-depth discussion in this video Learning skills and characteristics of successful on-demand workers, part of Starting Your Career in the On-Demand Economy.

 - Before jumping in to the on-demand work force, you should take some time to assess whether you have the skills, characteristics, and personality to set yourself up for success in your chosen field.
 Here are some traits you'll need to have or strive for, regardless of the type of on-demand work you're doing.
 Since you'll essentially be working for yourself, and establishing your own hours, a strong sense of self-motivation is pretty much required.
 One of the appeals of working on-demand is you can work as much or as little as you'd like in many cases, but obviously, if you blow of work, you're not going to make any money.

 Organization is also critical in a number of ways.
 From the very beginning, you'll want to make sure you have a system in place for keeping track of things like the hours you've worked, your expenses, the miles you've driven, and the income you've generated.
 This, of course, becomes important when tax times rolls around, but you'll also want to keep your day-to-day activities organized as well.
 For instance, if you're driving for Uber or Lyft, you'll need to make sure your car is well-maintained, and that your license, insurance, and registration are all up-to-date, and that you're on top of when these things need to be renewed and updated.